Position Description – Individual Giving Manager

 Full Time, exempt, salary between $45,000-55,000, benefits

 About Snow City Arts

 Snow City Arts (SCA) inspires and educates children and youth in hospitals through the arts.
 SCA provides one-on-one and small group instruction in the visual arts, creative writing, poetry, theater, music, dance and media arts to patients at Rush University Children’s Hospital, Ann & Robert H. Lurie Children’s Hospital of Chicago, and Children’s Hospital University of Illinois (UIC).
-In March 2020, Snow City Arts’ programming expanded to include virtual instruction to meet the needs of pediatric patients at our hospital partners, who are under severe visitor restrictions making an already challenging situation even more isolating.
+In March 2020, Snow City Arts’ programming expanded to include virtual instruction to meet the needs of pediatric patients at our hospital partners.
 SCA is now employing a hybrid programming model, with Teaching Artists active both at hospital sites as well as virtually.

 Summary of Position

 Snow City Arts aims to make the connection between its work as an anti-racist organization and its fund development effort deeper and more impactful.
 As such, SCA seeks an insightful and motivated Individual Giving Manager to work closely with the Executive Director to build and manage our individual portfolio of community and sustaining donors.
 The Individual Giving Manager will be a talented storyteller, able to build and sustain relationships, and have strong data documentation and analytic skills.
 This position will design a framework for individual donor management, co-create moves management strategies, develop donor-related collateral, steward donors, and produce the annual appeal.